-A Pap test or smear is a screening test during which a sample of cells is taken from a woman's cervix and vagina.
+A Pap test (sometimes called a Pap smear) is a screening test during which a sample of cells is taken from a woman’s cervix and vagina.
 The test detects changes in the cells of the cervix prior to the development of clinical problems.

-The Pap test is your best protection against cervical cancer and other disorders of the cervix.
+The Pap test is your best protection against cervical cancer.
 A Pap test might help your health care provider detect a problem before you are aware that something is wrong.
 Early detection is critical to a successful outcome.

 How is a Pap test performed?

 A Pap test can be done in your doctor’s office during a regular pelvic exam.
 For the test, a speculum (a device used to widen the vagina) is placed into the vagina, and a sample of cells is taken from the cervix.
 The cells are placed on a glass slide or in a liquid fixative and sent to a laboratory for analysis.